 "I’d lop off a year of my life to have the first three months Skye and I spent hiking in the Canaries." — Craig

 Yes, you’ll be staying in towns and cities, and you’ll be driving highways.
 But the Canaries’ tumultuous topography ensures you’ll be immersed in nature when hiking.
 Yes, Canarian trails occasionally nip through villages—some abandoned, others vital—but this adds a piquant, cultural spice to hiking that we never taste in North America.
 Yes, you’ll see a few other hikers on Canarian trails.
 You’ll meet primarily Germans, Dutch, and Scandanavians.
 But these momentary encounters are cheerful, and the compelling scenery keeps everyone blissed-out, unconcerned when passing others.

 Of course, solitude is sustenance to serious hikers.
 So you’ll be glad to know our group will sometimes be alone.
-Overall, Canarian trails will grant us serenity comparable to what you can expect when dayhiking the more popular trails in the Canadian Rockies.
+Overall, Canarian trails will grant us serenity comparable to what you can expect when dayhiking the less popular trails in the Canadian Rockies.